 The audience for podcasts is recording faster growth than that for blog readership.
 At least four out of every ten Americans have listened to an online podcast according to recent reports.
 According to the latest Google trends, online searches for podcasts have surpassed searches for blogs.
 So, it’s the right time to start one.

 Also, advertising revenues for podcasting grew by 80%+ per year according to the Internet advertising bureau.
 All the largest corporations such as Google or Apple have taken note of this with its release of a dedicated podcast app which makes finding podcasts online easier.
 It’s easy to see why starting a podcast could be a great idea.

 The wide listenership it enjoys makes it an attractive complement to running a blog and could even help you increase your blogging audience.
 It’s easier for an average person to connect and engage more with a podcast than with a blog as hearing someone speak his/her views is more personal than reading an author’s thoughts.
 This makes them place more trust in podcasts than in blogs as it is believed they present a more authentic voice.

 Right now, podcast content lags demand according to Google trends which makes it a good time for you to start a podcast.
-So, if you believe you have what to say, a message to deliver or an amazing content to speak about, then you’re more than ready to start your own podcast.
+So, if you believe you have what to say, a message to deliver, or amazing content to speak about, then you’re more than ready to start your own podcast.
 Here is a step-by-step guide to help you through the process.